 Need Assistance with A Temporary Injunction in Pinellas County?

 If you have received or been served with a Temporary Injunction based on a Petition for Stalking, contact The Denson Firm to begin your defense and move to throw out the injunction or limit its effect.
-Florida has specific requirements for obtaining a stalking injunction, and we can attend court with you and defend you against the allegations in the petition.
+Florida has specific requirements for obtaining a stalking injunction, and our civil injunctions attorney can attend court with you and defend you against the allegations in the petition.

 Florida Statute § 784.048 defines stalking as when a person “willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person and makes a credible threat to that person.”